ferrannadeu/IgCaller/README.md

 #### Reconstructing immunoglobulin gene rearrangements and oncogenic translocations from WGS, WES, and capture NGS data

 IgCaller is a python program designed to fully characterize the immunoglobulin gene rearrangements and oncogenic translocations in lymphoid neoplasms.
-It was originally developed to work with WGS data but it has been extended to work with WES and high-coverage, capture NGS data For more information: https://rdcu.be/b5tsw.
+It was originally developed to work with WGS data but it has been extended to work with WES and high-coverage, capture NGS data.
+For more information: https://rdcu.be/b5tsw.

 ![alt text](https://github.com/ferrannadeu/IgCaller/blob/master/IgCaller_workflow.jpg)